syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 * [SelectionRectFill]() - used to change the fill color of selection rectangle.

 ### Show trackball axis label
-The trackball axis label on selection zooming can be enabled using the [ShowTrackballLabel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ShowTrackballLabel) property.
+The trackball axis label is enabled by setting the [ShowTrackballLabel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ShowTrackballLabel) property to `true`.
+The default value of the [ShowTrackballLabel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ShowTrackballLabel) is `false`.
 The trackball axis labels can be customized using following properties:

 * `Background` - Gets or sets the background color of the labels.
 * `CornerRadius` - Gets or sets a value that defines the rounded corners for labels.